jkmartindale/NFS-High-Stakes-Installer/README.md

 1. Insert a *Need For Speed: High Stakes* disc or mount a [disc image](https://www.myabandonware.com/game/need-for-speed-high-stakes-bgf#download)
 1. Run the installer

 The installer requires files on the game disc to install so that I can avoid distributing a full pirated copy of the game.
-The installer still applies a nocd patch so once the game is installed, the CD wil no longer be needed.
+The installer still applies a nocd patch so once the game is installed, the CD will no longer be needed.

 ## Build
 I wrote this targeting Inno Setup 6.
 You could likely build this with an older version but why would you?
 Anyway I didn't add a version check to the script, if you want to shoot yourself in the foot that's not my problem.